ewhanley/ewhanley.github.io/weekly_updates.md

 # Weekly Project Updates

 ### Week 7 (2023-07-03 -- 2023-07-09)
+I read through all of the Chapter 4 conent on "Fixing Hallucination with Knowledge Bases".
+I couldn't finish the last third of the jupyter notebook.
+Unfortunately, Pinecone's servers seemed to be overwhelmed, and I couldn't auth even after generating a new api key.
+I will try again this weekend or spring for a paid version.

 ### Week 6 (2023-06-26 -- 2023-07-02)
 I am officially back on track this week.
 Given this is the mid-point of the semester, I am approximately halfway through the Langchain Handbook content.
 I spent the end of last week and this week getting caught up - including reading through Chapter 3 and working the accompanying examples in a code workbook that is committed to github.